 In chapter 40 of his Germania, Tacitus describes the ritual procession of a chariot containing the presence of Nerthus which visits multiple communities until the priest feels the goddess is tired of human company and the chariot returns to the unspecified island which contains her sacred grove.
 Tacitus wrote this account in the 1st Century, yet these processions of ritual carts continued well into the Viking Age, and Njord and his children were all associated with them (Njord was even called the “god of wagons” in some translations of the Skáldskaparmál), providing yet another link between the two gods.

 One of the simplest explanations for the connections between Nerthus and Njord is that they are siblings.
 Njord was said to have a sister whom he married among the Vanir, though no direct reference to her seems to exist.

 The similarity of names would play into the idea of the two being siblings, as it mirrors the naming convention of the couple’s children, Freya and Freyr.
 A sibling relationship would explain Nerthus’ presence as a sort of female counterpart to Njord.

 But while Njord was said to have a sister, the early accounts of Nerthus like those of Tacitus make no mention of a brother.
 Furthermore, there is another goddess – Njorun – mentioned in the Prose Edda whose name is also quite similar to Njord’s, and who could also be a candidate for his mysterious sister.

 Nothing is known about this goddess but her name.
-No details of her nature or her relationship to other gods is mentioned in any surviving source, so her name and its similarity to Njord’s is the only basis for this inference.
+No details of her nature or her relationship to other gods are mentioned in any surviving source, so her name and its similarity to Njord’s is the only basis for this inference.
 But the name also has the same link to Nerthus as Njord’s does, which has led to some speculation that Njorun is in fact Nerthus – an alternate, later version of the much older goddess.